imbs-hl/fuseMLR/README.md

     ##    geneexpr proteinexpr methylation  meta_layer
     ##   0.3093583   0.3448970   0.2932064   0.2993118

-Note that our example is based on simulated data for usage illustration;
-only one run is not enough to appreciate the performances of our models.

 # E - Interface and wrapping

 We distinguish common supervised learning arguments from method specific